mfractor/mfractor.content/mfractor-microsoft-blog/readme.md

 ## Introduction

-[MFractor](https://www.mfractor.com) is a popular Visual Studio Mac extension among Xamarin developers, beloved for its powerful mobile development tools.
-After years of intense development, its finally debuted on **Visual Studio for Windows**, bringing its powerful features to Visual Studio Windows.
+[MFractor](https://www.mfractor.com) is a Visual Studio Mac extension popular among Xamarin developers for its powerful mobile development tools.
+After years of development, it is now available for Visual Studio Windows!

-In this post we'll take a look at [**MFractor for Windows**](https://marketplace.visualstudio.com/items?itemName=MFractorPtyLtd.MFRACTOR-VS-WINDOWS) and how it can boost your productivity as a Xamarin and .NET developer.
+In this post we'll dive into [**MFractor for Windows**](https://marketplace.visualstudio.com/items?itemName=MFractorPtyLtd.MFRACTOR-VS-WINDOWS) to discover how it can boost your productivity as a Xamarin developer.

 ## Powerful Tools For Xamarin.Forms Developers

-Xamarin.Forms is beloved by developers around the globe for its powerful cross-platform capabilities.
-Once being a tool for prototyping simple commercial apps, Forms has become a full-featured platform for mobile development.
-Powerful platforms demands powerful tooling, so we can extract the most with less effort.
+Using Xamarin.Forms, developers and businesses can build beautiful applications in .NET for Android, iOS and Windoes from a single codebase.  is loved by developers for its powerful cross-platform capabilities, Powerful platforms demands powerful tooling, so we can extract the most with less effort.

 This is the mindset that drove the features of MFractor for Xamarin.Forms developers.
 This tooling enhances your development experience by adding hundreds of [Code Analysis](https://docs.mfractor.com/feature-matrix/#xaml-code-analysis) and [Code Actions](https://docs.mfractor.com/feature-matrix/#xaml-code-actions) for editing XAML files, [shortcuts to navigate around your code](), wizards for adding [Fonts](https://docs.mfractor.com/fonts/importing-fonts/) and [Value Converters](https://docs.mfractor.com/xamarin-forms/value-converters/value-converter-wizard/) and tooltips and adornments to enhance your edit and Intellisense experience.

 ### Made for MVVM

-The Model-View-ViewModel pattern is the de-factor standard for Xamarin Developers and MFractor enabling developers to build . used on Forms projects and
+The Model-View-ViewModel pattern is the de-factor standard for Xamarin.Forms.
+With it, we can leverage data-binding in XAML to

 MFractor make it really easy to work with it by adding handful features such as the MVVM Navigation, Wizard, Intellisense and several code actions.